The Old Man and his Sons: Later history and interpretations

 The moral drawn from the fable by Babrius was that "Brotherly love is the greatest good in life and often lifts the humble higher".
 In his emblem book Hecatomgraphie (1540), Gilles Corrozet reflected on it that if there can be friendship among strangers, it is even more of a necessity among family members.
 When the Neo-Latin poet Hieronymus Osius included the fable in his 1564 collection, he added consideration of the effects of disunion: "Just as concord supplies potency in human affairs, so a quarrelsome life deprives people of their strength."
 The French fabulist La Fontaine also stressed this aspect.
 In this version, the sons had not started quarreling when their father gave them his lesson, but descended into litigiousness over his estate following his death.

 That the lesson of the fable could be applied to statecraft as well as personal affairs had earlier been realised by Pseudo-Plutarch and those others who told the story of ancient rulers.
 In more modern times, Pieter de la Court commented on its applicability to the Dutch Republic in his retelling of the story in Sinryke Fabulen (Amsterdam, 1685) as "A farmer and his seven quarrelsome sons".
 The story is prefaced with the proverb Eendragt maakt magt, een twist verkwist (Unity makes strength, strife wastes).
 The first part of this was eventually to be taken as national motto by a number of states in a variety of languages without necessarily referring to the fable.
 It was also associated with the fasces of the Roman republic, which consists of a bundle of rods, sometimes (but not always) enclosing an axe, symbolising the state's power to rule.
-However, the moral "Strength lies in union" was certainly given to the fable in, among others, Edward Garrett’s new edition of Aesop's fables in the 19th century.
+However, the moral "Strength lies in union" was certainly given to the fable in, among others, Edward Garrett's new edition of Aesop's fables in the 19th century.
+It was also the perception of Alexander Sumarokov, whose variant of the fable explains the weakness of the Russian lands and domination by Tatars in the past as due to their division among numerous princes.